marcom04/django-url-shortener/README.md

 # URL Shortener
 Simple URL shortening service based on Django and Django REST Framework.

-It allows to create a short URL that redirects to a specified (possibly long) target URL.
+It provides a REST API which allows to create a short URL that redirects to a specified (possibly longer) target URL.

 It is possible to use the service both anonymously or as a logged user:
 * anonymously: the shortened URL will be valid for 24 hours.
 After that, the link won't work anymore.